FooBarShebang/introspection_lib/Documentation/References/UD001_traceback.md

 ## API Reference

+### Functions

+**ParseFramesList**(Frames, *, SkipFrames = None)

+*Signature*:

+list(inspect.FrameInfo)/, int > 0 OR None/ -> list(tuple(str, str, str, int >= 0, int >= 0, list(str) OR None))

+*Args*:

+* *Frames*: list(inspect.FrameInfo); list of FrameInfo objects as named tuples
+* *SkipFrames*: (keyword) int > 0 OR None; number of the most inner frames to skip as a non-negative integer, otherwise is ignored, defaults to None

+*Returns*:

+**list(tuple(str, str, str, int > 0, int >= 0, list(str)))**: a list of tuples, possibly empty, with each element (tuple) being the parsed frame data not containg the a frame object itself, and the elements of each tuple being the path to the source code module, name of the caller (module or function / method), the fully qualified name of the caller, position index of the offending code line in the module, position index of the same line in the provided code sniplet, and the code sniplet as a list of the source code lines (strings)

+*Description*:

+Parses the passed list of the inspect.FrameInfo objects into a list of tuples of simple atomic and atomic container objects not containg any frame object, which helps in avoiding the circular referencing.

 ### Class StackTraceback

 Responsible for the retrieval, storage and analysis of a snapshot of the current state of the call stack.
 Stack snapshot is created upon instantiation of the class and is stored and shown bottom-up with the first / outmost caller being the first element (normally, the top level of the interpreter’s loop) and the last made / innermost call being the last in frame in the traceback.